facebookresearch/hydra/website/docs/development/contributing.md

 ```
 Pre commit hooks can help you catch problems before you push your pull request.
 #### Hooks
- - black : automatic code formatting for Python
+ - black : Automatic code formatting for Python
- - flake8: pep8 compliance checker for Python, this includes copyright header verification.
+ - flake8: PEP8 compliance checker for Python, this includes copyright header verification.
+ - mypy: Ensures code passes strict type checking
+ - isort: Ensure imports are sorted properly

-any PR that does not pass black and flake8 will fail the automated testing.
+any PR that does not the above tests will fail the automated testing.

 ## Testing